theolivenbaum/resin/README.md

 ##DocumentFile

 Documents should be persisted.
-Because if not, then what will return in response to a query?
+Because if not, what will be returned in response to a query?
 Lucene sometimes skips the part about fetching the fields of the documents in a search result because that's what you told it to do.
 Those queries execute very fast.
-But you should at least be returning documents where one of its fields have been deserialized, otherwise the resut of your full-text query is not very interesting.
+But you should at least be returning documents where one of its fields have been deserialized, otherwise the result of your full-text query is not very interesting.
 For now, in Resin, all fields are always returned.

-I can't show you how the document file looks on disk, but the in-memory equivalent is this graph:
+How the file looks on disk is not very interesting.
+The in-memory equivalent is this:

 	// docid/fields/values
 	private readonly IDictionary<int, IDictionary<string, IList<string>>> _docs;

 That means more than one document fit into a document file.
 A whole list of them would fit.
-We should probably make the files relatively small in doc count so that the deserialization, which needs to be done at query time, is done swiftly.

 [Code](https://github.com/kreeben/resin/blob/master/Resin/DocumentFile.cs)